Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning

-We model the predator--prey environment as a stochastic game, a multi-agent extension of the Markov Decision Process in which agents interact through a shared state and joint actions.
-At each timestep, agents select actions based on the current state, receive role-specific rewards, and transition to a new state according to the environment dynamics.
-This formulation naturally captures pursuit--evasion interactions with embodied attributes such as position, speed, and stamina.
+We model the predator--prey environment as a stochastic game, a multi-agent extension of the MDP in which agents interact through a shared state and joint actions, receive role-specific rewards, and transition under environment dynamics.
+The state encodes agent positions, stamina, and other embodied attributes that evolve through collective action, naturally capturing pursuit--evasion.